-See all that the beautiful city of Bath has to offer with a stay at Broad Street Townhouse, a Grade II-listed hotel just a 5-minute walk away from the Roman Baths.
-Relax in style in one of our 11 luxurious boutique rooms, each with sumptuous king-size beds and en-suite bathrooms.
-Take a break from exploring Bath city in our ground floor café/bar, or enjoy a more hearty meal at our sister venue next door, The Pig & Fiddle.
+See all that the beautiful city of Bath has to offer with a stay at Broad Street Townhouse hotel, a Grade II-listed building based in the heart of the Roman city and just a stone’s throw from the magnificent Roman Baths.
+Relax in style in one of 11 luxurious boutique rooms, each with sumptuous king-size beds and en-suite bathrooms.
+Take a break from exploring the city in the ground floor café/bar, or enjoy a more hearty meal at our sister venue next door, The Pig & Fiddle pub.
 Find out why The Sunday Times voted Broad Street Townhouse one of the Best Hotels in the South West, and book your stay today.

 The Roman Baths

 Nearly 2000 years old, the Roman Baths are some of the best-preserved Roman remains in the world, attracting over a million visitors each year.